wcidfwc/public_html/README.md

 # What can I do for Wikimedia Commons?

-This is the content of whatcanidoforwikimediacommons.org.
+This is the content of the whatcanidoforwikimediacommons.org script.

 There are also http://whatcanidoforwikimedia.org/ whch is maintained by other user(s).
 Inspiration taken from there and https://phabricator.wikimedia.org/T91633